kobsio/kobs/docs/getting-started/configuration/authentication.md

 ## Permissions

-If the authentication / authorization middleware for kobs is enabled via the `--api.auth.enabled` flag, we use the value from the `--api.auth.header.user` and `--api.auth.header.teams` header to authorize the user to access a plugin or Kubernetes resource.
+If the authentication / authorization middleware for kobs is enabled via the `--auth.enabled` flag, we use the value from the `--auth.header.user` and `--auth.header.teams` header to authorize the user to access a plugin or Kubernetes resource.
 These headers should be set by a service like the OAuth2 Proxy like it is shown in the following examples.

-The values from the headers are then used to get a [User CR](../resources/users.md) or a [Team CR](../resources/teams.md).
+The values from the headers are then used to get a [User CR](../../resources/users.md) or a [Team CR](../../resources/teams.md).
 If the user is part of multiple teams or when the permissions are set via the User CR and the Team CR, we merge all the permissions, so that the user can access all plugins and resources which are allowed for the user / teams.

 ## Examples

 The following two examples show how you can setup kobs with an OAuth2 Proxy infront using the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) or [Istio](https://istio.io).
 Before you are looking into the examples, make sure you have setup your prefered [OAuth Provider](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider).
 We will use Google as our OAuth Provider in the following, which requires a Client ID and a Client Secret.

-We are installing kobs into a namespace named `kobs` using the provided [Helm Chart](../installation/helm.md).
+We are installing the kobs hub component into a namespace named `kobs` using the provided [Helm Chart](../installation/helm.md).
 It will be available at [demo.kobs.io](https://demo.kobs.io), so keep in mind that you have to adjust the domain for your setup.

+!!! note
+    In the following example we are only looking at the hub component, because authorization is only handled within this component.
+An example deployment for the satellite component can be found in the [demo](../demo/demo.md).

 ### NGINX Ingress Controller